 That is why our partnership with Swedish Fortnox became an aha-experience and profoundly changed me.
 This made it easy to connect the dots regarding what a truly profitable partnership represents.
 Today, we deliver our product to hundreds of Fortnox's clients, in a segment we usually don’t work in.
-Because of shared revenue the set-up process was stress-free for both companies.
-Naturally, this type of partnership would not be the same with a one-man-company.
+Because of shared revenue, the set-up process was stress-free for both companies.
+Naturally, this type of partnership would not be the same as a one-man-company.

 Today, we have a CMO that is on the lookout for partners.
 And I can admit that we should have started this job many years ago – I regret we did not start sooner.